 Artist Michele Guieu, created @WNFE on Instagram spring 2020.
 Join her on Instagram @Michele Guieu for more information.
-Please visit WhatsNextForEarth.com to see my submissions and learn more!!
+Please visit WhatsNextForEarth.com to see my submissions and to learn more!!
 Thank you to Michele for creating these opportunities for artists to respond to critical environmental issues!!
 The WNFE Art Calls are entwined with Post Carbon Institute and Think Resilience presentations.